The IRS Fresh Start Tax Program: 2025

 You can request Penalty Abatement at any level of IRS collections: by visiting a federal IRS campus, through an automated collection system, or by speaking to personnel at local IRS offices.
 Keep in mind that a local IRS office can only grant a Penalty Abatement of up to $100.
 Requesting Penalty Abatement is free.

-To receive tax relief through IRS Fresh Start Programs, you must meet specific requirements.
+Each of the IRS Fresh Start Programs has specific requirements to qualify.
 While most taxpayers may qualify for a simple Installment Agreement, other programs that reduce the amount you owe have more stringent requirements.

 The IRS has guidelines for what constitutes a financial hardship, but the responsibility to prove the hardship falls to you, the taxpayer, or to the tax relief company hired to represent you.